tanvir-git/odoo-documentation/content/applications/finance/accounting/payments/batch.rst

 .. image:: batch/batch-new-inbound.png
    :align: center
-   :alt: Filling out a new Inbound Batch Payment form on Odoo Accounting
+   :alt: Filling out a new Inbound Batch Payment form on CoquiAPPs Accounting

 Select all payments to include in the current Batch Deposit and click on *Select*.
 You can also record a new payment and add it to the list by clicking on *Create*.